 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
 The greatest number of commuters in Turtle Bay East neighborhood spend between 15 and 30 minutes commuting one-way to work (44.0% of working residents), which is shorter than the time spent commuting to work for most Americans.

-Here most residents (48.3%) hop out the door and walk to work to get to work.
-In addition, quite a number also take the train to get to work (20.9%) and 10.3% of residents also drive alone in a private automobile for their daily commute.
+Here most residents (36.2%) hop out the door and walk to work to get to work.
+In addition, quite a number also take the train to get to work (15.7%) and 8.2% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 This is a special neighborhood for the number of people who walk to work.
 Combining exercise, low cost, and reduced pollution, plus the chance to see your neighbors, walking to work is fairly uncommon in America but likely to increase as people try to reduce their dependence on automobiles, and this neighborhood offers that opportunity today.

 Analytics built by: Location, Inc.